 Once you have parental responsibility, it must be exercised appropriately and jointly with the mother of the child.

 Yeo Law’s team of family law experts can help you understand your options and draft a Parental Responsibility Agreement for a fixed fee.
-Call us on 62203400 or request a call using our online form.
+Call us at 62203400 for an appointment today.